Enthusiasm for experimental research, willingness to dedicate time to the project.

-During the elective course Experimental Projects you will learn how to independently plan and conduct a scientific research project, from generating the first idea until presenting and reporting the final results.
+In Experimental Projects you can learn how to independently plan and conduct a scientific research project, from generating the first idea until presenting and reporting the final results.
 The required time is 6 EC * 28 h/EC = 168 hours, about 140 hours for the project itself and some time for report & presentation.
 This means that the course is not about just a small experiment but gives you the opportunity to realise a real project of an appropriate size that requires project planning and management.
-Note, however, that we will carefully help you choosing or propose a project that has a very high success probability, if you bring the necessary motivation (and time!).
+Note, however, that we will carefully help you choosing or propose a project that has a very high success probability, if you bring the necessary motivation, skills and time!
 A skilled teaching assistant (PhD) will help you in the project phase.
 Next to learning essential skills in physics, team work and project management, enrolling in this course will prepare you nicely for an experimental BSc Project.

 You will choose the team, have a lot of freedom but also responsibility.
 A reasonable budget is available, and you can work together with the fine-mechanical department (FMD) and electronics department (ELD).
 One of the goals of this course is to develop problem mitigation strategies, what to do if things don't work out, and how to realistically design projects.

 At certain intervals you will present or report the status and results to the lecturer and your fellow student teams.
 The course will be finalized by a presentation and a written report.
-The team grade will be assessed using similar rubrics as for BSc research projects.
+The team grade will be assessed using similar rubrics as for BSc research projects (re-normalized for limited time).

 To give you an idea, here some successful projects from the past: